liqd/adhocracy3/src/adhocracy_core/docs/messaging.rst

     >> a = {'recipient': 'http://localhost/principals/users/0000000',
     ...      'title': 'Important notice regarding your Adhocracy account', ...      'text': '''Everything is fine.
     ...
-Thanks you for your attention and have a nice day.'''}
+Thank you for your attention and have a nice day.'''}
     >> resp_data = testapp.post_json(rest_url + "/message_user", a)
     >> resp_data.status_code
     200